 Food Stalls

 Winter Village serves up more than shopping.
-The food stalls sell an array of delicious foods like these decadent cheese fries!
+The delicious food stalls sell an array of delicious foods like these decadent cheese fries!

-In the past, food stalls have included Baked Cheese Haus, Bao by Kaya, Casa Toscana, Cheesesteaks by The Truffleist, Crepe Café, Frida’s Favorites Mexican Cantina and TopArepa.
+In the past, food stalls have included Baked Cheese Haus, Bao by Kaya, Casa Toscana, Cheesesteaks by The Truffleist, Crepe Café, Frida’s Favorites Mexican Cantina, and TopArepa.

 You can expect some of these to return and there will be new additions as well.